-There are different types of mortgages and while they are not all widely available, it is good to decide what would suit you best.
-They include:
+There are different types of mortgages available in Ireland and although they are not all widely available it is important to understand how they work in order to decide what might suit you best.

-An annuity mortgage, also known as a repayment mortgage, is the most common type.
+An annuity mortgage, also known as a repayment or capital and interest mortgage, is the most common type of mortgage.

-Your lender works out the amount you need to repay each month to clear your mortgage by the end of an agreed term.
+Your lender works out how much you need to repay each month to clear the mortgage by the end of the term.
 Your monthly repayment is made up of two parts:

 - An interest payment on the loan

-With an interest-only mortgage, your monthly repayment only pays the interest on your loan and does not repay any of the capital or mortgage balance.
-The original amount you borrowed stays the same for the term of the mortgage.
+With an interest-only mortgage, your monthly repayments only pay off the interest on your loan and do not repay any of the capital balance.
+The original amount you borrowed stays the same for the interest-only period.

-If you have an interest-only mortgage, you must repay the original loan amount by:
+With an interest-only mortgage the original loan amount is paid back by:

-- Taking out a pension policy or an endowment policy at the start of the mortgage to build up a fund to repay the original mortgage.
-Be aware that the policy may not grow enough in value to repay your mortgage
+- Taking out a pension policy or endowment policy at the start of the mortgage to build up a fund to repay the original amount

 - Selling the property and using the proceeds to pay off the loan

-With a pension mortgage, you pay off your mortgage when you cash in your personal pension policy.
-Until then, each month you pay:
+With a pension mortgage, you pay off your mortgage when you cash in your personal pension policy but until then each month you pay:

 - Interest on the original amount you borrowed

 - Monthly payments into a personal pension investment policy.
-You may be entitled to tax relief on your pension payments, so check with your provider
+Tax relief on the pension contributions may be available

-The pension policy is expected to grow enough in value to clear your mortgage when you retire and also give you a pension income.
-But there is a risk that the policy might not be sufficient to pay off the original loan.
-If this happens, you will need to repay the shortfall and the cost of that may leave you with a smaller-than-expected income when you retire.
+The pension policy is expected to grow enough in value to clear the mortgage when you retire and also provide you with a pension income but there is a risk that the policy might not be sufficient to pay off the balance of the mortgage.
+And if this happens you would need to repay the shortfall and this may leave you with a smaller retirement income.

-With an endowment mortgage you pay interest on the original amount you borrowed and also pay into an investment policy, called an endowment policy, for the term of the mortgage.
-You then cash in the endowment policy at the end of the mortgage term to repay the original amount you borrowed.
+With an endowment mortgage you pay interest off your mortgage and also pay into an investment policy, called an endowment policy, for the term of the mortgage.
+You then cash in the policy at the end of the mortgage term to repay the original amount borrowed.

-If the endowment policy looks as if it will not be large enough to pay off the balance of your mortgage, you could:
+If the endowment policy looks like it will not be enough to pay off the balance of the mortgage you could:

-- Increase your contributions (but again with no guarantee)
+- Increase your contributions to the policy (again with no guarantee)

-- Cash in your endowment policy and use the proceeds to pay off a portion of the mortgage you owe and take out a straightforward annuity mortgage to cover the balance
+- Cash in the policy and use the proceeds to pay off some of the mortgage and take out an annuity mortgage to cover the balance

-- Pay off a lump sum now if you have the money
+- Pay off a lump sum if you have the funds

 - Take out a separate savings plan to cover any expected shortfall

-Deferred start or late start mortgages allow you to delay the start of repayments on your mortgage for a number of months.
-Your lender will charge interest on the mortgage for these months and add it to the original loan.
-So your mortgage balance will rise before you begin to make repayments.
+A deferred start to your mortgage allows you to delay making repayments on your mortgage for a number of months, e.g. three or six months.
+Your lender will charge interest on the mortgage for these months and add it to the original loan so your mortgage balance will rise slightly before you begin to make repayments.

-This can be a useful option if you are a first-time buyer and need extra money to furnish a new home or make improvements.
-However, it will slightly increase the overall cost of your mortgage as the unpaid interest gets added to the amount you borrow.
+This can be a useful option if you need to furnish or decorate a new home but will increase the overall cost of the mortgage.